Installation

 Databases

-• One database to store the configuration
+• One database to store the app configuration, the metamodel database

-• At least one database containing datasets
+• At least one database containing datasets, the business database

 $ make create-db